StratusNetwork/stratusnetwork.github.io/_posts/2017-06-11-RotG-mappool.md

 ---
-title:  "Map Pool for Return of the Gamemodes"
+title:  "[FINAL] Map Pool for Return of the Gamemodes"
 date:   2017-06-11
 author: The Event Staff
 permalink: rotg-mappool